-This section will show lenders how you manage different credit products.
+This will show lenders how you manage different credit products.

-When you seek credit, your lender will typically request your credit report, resulting in a hard inquiry and can temporarily impact your score.
-Many inquiries in a short period can signal an urgent need for credit—indicating risky lending behaviour.
+When you apply for credit, your lender will typically request your credit report, resulting in a hard inquiry, which can temporarily impact your score.
+Many hard inquiries in a short period can signal an urgent need for credit — indicating risky lending behaviour.

 Requesting your credit report will not result in a hard inquiry but a soft inquiry and won’t affect your score.

 Applying for credit only when you need it can help you maintain your rating.

 Managing your credit